praveen-me/praveen-me/_posts/2018-09-06-javascript-scopes.markdown

 ![](/assets/images/blog_2_images/blog_banner.png)

- __Scope__ is like an limeted area.
+ __Scope__ is like an limited area.
 Scopes are the essential part of every programming language.
-They are behaving like a limeted space for a declaration i.e where every variable is declared and what part of the program that variable can be accessible.
+They are behaving like a limited space for a declaration i.e where every variable is declared and what part of the program that variable can be accessible.

 As [MDN](https://developer.mozilla.org/en-US/docs/Glossary/Scope) Says - __The context in which values and expressions are "visible," or can be referenced.__